ericrogers36/facets-poster-23-24/README.md

 This poster explains the relationship between the projective plane and the popular card game Dobble.

-In addition, a python script with a C backend was created to generate dobble cards, using theory described in the poster.
+In addition, a Python script with a C backend was created to generate dobble cards, using theory described in the poster.